szczyglis-dev/py-gpt/README.md

 - `Layout density`: Adjusts layout elements density.
 "Apply changes" required to take effect.
 Default: 0.

 - `DPI scaling`: Enable/disable DPI scaling.
-Restart of app required.
-Default: true.
+Restart of the application is required for this option to take effect.
+Default: True.

 - `DPI factor`: DPI factor.
-Restart of app required.
+Restart of the application is required for this option to take effect.
 Default: 1.0.

-- `Display tips (help descriptions)`: display help tips, Default: True
+- `Display tips (help descriptions)`: Display help tips, Default: True.

-- `Show tray icon`: tray icon provides additional features like "Ask with screenshot" or "Open notepad", restart required, Default: True
+- `Show tray icon`: Show/hide tray icon.
+Tray icon provides additional features like "Ask with screenshot" or "Open notepad".
+Restart of the application is required for this option to take effect.
+Default: True.

-- `Use theme colors in chat window`: use color theme in chat window, Default: True
+- `Use theme colors in chat window`: Use color theme in chat window, Default: True.

-- `Disable markdown formatting in output`: enable plain-text display in output window, Default: False
+- `Disable markdown formatting in output`: Enables plain-text display in output window, Default: False.

 **Context**

 - `Context Threshold`: Sets the number of tokens reserved for the model to respond to the next prompt.
-This helps accommodate responses without exceeding the model's limit, such as 4096 tokens.

-- `Limit of last contexts on list to show  (0 = unlimited)`: Limit of last contexts on list, default: 0 (unlimited)
+- `Limit of last contexts on list to show  (0 = unlimited)`: Limit of the last contexts on list, default: 0 (unlimited)

 - `Use Context`: Toggles the use of conversation context (memory of previous inputs).
-When turned off, the context won't be saved or factored into conversation responses.

-- `Store History`: Dictates whether the conversation history and context are saved.
+- `Store History`: Toggles conversation history store in .txt files.
+These files are stored in the *history* directory within the user's work directory.
-When turned off, history won't be written to the disk upon closing the application.

 - `Store Time in History`: Chooses whether timestamps are added to the .txt files.
-These files are stored in the *history* directory within the user's work directory.

-- `Model used for auto-summary`: Model used for context auto-summary (default: *gpt-3.5-turbo-1106*)
+- `Model used for auto-summary`: Model used for context auto-summary (default: *gpt-3.5-turbo-1106*).

-- `Prompt (sys): auto summary`: System prompt for context auto-summary
+- `Prompt (sys): auto summary`: System prompt for context auto-summary.

-- `Prompt (user): auto summary`: User prompt for context auto-summary
+- `Prompt (user): auto summary`: User prompt for context auto-summary.

 **Models**

 - `Max Output Tokens`: Determines the maximum number of tokens the model can generate for a single response.

 - `Max Total Tokens`: Defines the maximum token count that the application can send to the model, including the conversation context.
-To prevent reaching the model capacity, this setting helps manage the size of the context included in messages.

 - `Temperature`: Sets the randomness of the conversation.
 A lower value makes the model's responses more deterministic, while a higher value increases creativity and abstraction.

 - `Top-p`: A parameter that influences the model's response diversity, similar to temperature.
 For more information, please check the OpenAI documentation.

 - `Frequency Penalty`: Decreases the likelihood of repetition in the model's responses.

 - `Presence Penalty`: Discourages the model from mentioning topics that have already been brought up in the conversation.

-- `Prompt (append): command execute instruction`: Prompt for appending command execution instructions
+- `Prompt (append): command execute instruction`: Prompt for appending command execution instructions.

 **Images**

-- `DALL-E Image size`: Generated image size (DALL-E 2 only)
+- `DALL-E Image size`: The resolution of the generated images (DALL-E).
+Default: 1792x1024.

-- `DALL-E Image quality`: Generated image quality (DALL-E 2 only)
+- `DALL-E Image quality`: The image quality of the generated images (DALL-E).
+Default: standard.

-- `Open image dialog after generate`: Open image dialog after generate in Image mode
+- `Open image dialog after generate`: Enable the image dialog to open after an image is generated in Image mode.

-- `DALL-E: Prompt (sys): prompt generation`: Prompt for generating prompts for DALL-E (if disabled RAW mode)
+- `DALL-E: Prompt (sys): prompt generation`: Prompt for generating prompts for DALL-E (if RAW mode is disabled).

-- `DALL-E: prompt generation model`: Model used for generating prompts for DALL-E (if disabled RAW mode)
+- `DALL-E: prompt generation model`: Model used for generating prompts for DALL-E (if RAW mode is disabled).

 **Vision**

-- `Vision: Camera`: Enables camera in Vision mode
+- `Vision: Camera`: Enables camera in Vision mode.

-- `Vision: Auto capture`: Enables auto-capture on message send in Vision mode
+- `Vision: Auto capture`: Enables auto-capture on message send in Vision mode.

-- `Vision: Camera capture width (px)`: Video capture resolution (width)
+- `Vision: Camera capture width (px)`: Video capture resolution (width).

-- `Vision: Camera capture height (px)`: Video capture resolution (height)
+- `Vision: Camera capture height (px)`: Video capture resolution (height).

-- `Vision: Camera IDX (number)`: Video capture camera index (number of camera)
+- `Vision: Camera IDX (number)`: Video capture camera index (number of camera).

-- `Vision: Image capture quality`: Video capture image JPEG quality (%)
+- `Vision: Image capture quality`: Video capture image JPEG quality (%).

 **Indexes (Llama-index)**

-- `Indexes`: list of created indexes
+- `Indexes`: List of created indexes.

-- `Auto-index DB in real time`: enable conversation context auto-indexing
+- `Auto-index DB in real time`: Enables conversation context auto-indexing.

-- `Vector Store`: vector store in use (vector database provided by Llama-index)
+- `Vector Store`: Vector store in use (vector database provided by Llama-index).

-- `Vector Store (**kwargs)`: arguments for vector store (api_key, index_name, etc.)
+- `Vector Store (**kwargs)`: Arguments for vector store (api_key, index_name, etc.).

-- `Log (console)`: enable logging to console
+- `Log (console)`: Enables logging to console.

-- `Additional online data loaders`: list of online data loaders from Llama Hub to use
+- `Additional online data loaders`: List of online data loaders from Llama Hub to use.

-- `DB (ALL), DB (UPDATE), FILES (ALL)`: buttons for indexing data, you can batch index data here
+- `DB (ALL), DB (UPDATE), FILES (ALL)`: Index the data – batch indexing is available here

 ## JSON files